 2. Take care of known mechanical problems

-Remember, the mechanical and physical condition of your car are big drivers of value.
-As a result, you should take special care to resolve any issues you already know about, and especially ones that are easy to fix.
+The mechanical and physical condition of your car are big drivers of value.
+So, it’s best to resolve any issues that are relatively simple to fix.

-For example, you should get a quote from Carvana, CarMax and any other major used car dealers in your area before discussing your trade-in with the dealer you are going to buy from.
-Why?
-Because Carvana and CarMax in particular will offer you a price for your current vehicle whether you buy a new one or not.
-You can use this price as a baseline for trade-in value and in conjunction with other research you do on pricing, to estimate your car’s baseline value.
+For example, you should get quotes from Carvana, CarMax and any other major used car dealers in your area before discussing your trade-in with the dealer you plan to buy from.
+You can use these figures, along with other research you do on pricing, to estimate your car’s baseline value.

-By negotiating them separately, you can make sure that you’re getting the best trade-in value possible — or at least what your car is worth — and the best price on the new vehicle you’re buying.
+By negotiating your trade-in and purchase separately, you can ensure you get the best trade-in value possible and the best price on the new vehicle you’re buying.

-Shefska agrees, advising buyers to watch out for dealerships that will try to combine the two transactions into one deal.
-They do this because there are more opportunities to generate profits as a dealer if you’re working two transactions at once.
+Shefska recommends that buyers watch out for dealerships that try to combine the two transactions into one deal.
+They do this because there are more opportunities for a dealer to generate profits when working on two transactions at once.

 6. Time your trade-in

-For example, financial advisor Matthew Kircher of Fairpoint Wealth Management in Cleveland, Ohio, says that he recently timed his trade-in value based on demand.
+Financial advisor Matthew Kircher of Fairpoint Wealth Management says he recently timed his trade-in value based on demand.

-Ultimately, he purchased a new 2021 Toyota 4Runner and traded in his old Ford Escape in January of 2021.
+He purchased a new 2021 Toyota 4Runner and traded in his old Ford Escape in January 2021.
 He was strategic about timing because he knew that all-wheel-drive SUVs would be in high demand during winter and right before the spring college semester.

-“We waited until the perfect time to trade in our used vehicle to boost its value,” explains Kircher.
+“We waited until the perfect time to trade in our used vehicle to boost its value,” Kircher says.
 “We also timed it perfectly, with the best offers for new vehicles coinciding at the same time.”

-The Federal Trade Commission (FTC) cautions using a dealership that promises to “pay off your loan no matter how much you owe.”
-While a dealership might do what it says and pay off your old loan, it’s going to have to make up the difference somewhere — and that “somewhere” will eventually catch up with you.
+The Federal Trade Commission (FTC) cautions against using a dealership that promises to “pay off your loan no matter how much you owe.”
+While a dealership might pay off your old loan, it must make up the difference somewhere — and that “somewhere” will eventually catch up with you.